-- 3. For each of the cases 2.1 2.3, the first IMS network entity within the SIP signalling path is responsible for assigning the ICID. - 4.
-The ICID is passed to all IMS network entities in the session signalling path.
-This is performed using SIP signalling. - 5.
+- 1. The correlation of charging information for an IMS session is based on the use of IMS Charging Identifiers. - 2.
+The first IMS network entity within the SIP signalling path is responsible for assigning an ICID.
+This ICID shall then be passed along the whole SIP signalling path in an end-to-end manner.
+However, this shall not preclude further elements (CSCFs) along the session path generating additional identifiers to be passed along.
+When the AS is the initiator of the session, the AS is responsible for assigning the ICID. - 3.
+The ICID is passed to all IMS network entities in the SIP signalling path.
+This is performed using SIP signalling. - 4.
 For the charging correlation between the PS domain and the IMS, one or more GPRS Charging IDs, which identify the PDP contexts of the session [7], are passed from the PS domain to the IMS.
-More specifically, these identifiers need to be transferred from the GGSN to the P-CSCF. - 6.
-The GPRS Charging IDs are passed by the P-CSCF to the S-CSCF and the AS using SIP signalling.
-They are not transferred from one Home IMS (e.g. of the A-Party) to another Home IMS (e.g. the one of the B-Party).
+More specifically, these identifiers need to be transferred from the GGSN to the P-CSCF.